Knguyen-dev/cs-notes/Backend-notes/api_basics/README.md

 1. 400 Bad Request: Client side input failed our serverside validation
 2. 401 Unauthorized: User isn't authorized to access resource.
 Usually when user isn't authenticated.
-3. 403 Forbidden: They're authenticated, but they're just not allwoed to access a resource.
+3. 403 Forbidden: They're authenticated, but they're just not allowed to access a resource.
 4. 404 Not Found: Resource wasn't found
 5. 500 Internal server error: A generic server error.
 Probably shouldn't use it too much since it doesn't really provide much information.